mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/update_plugin.md

 ---

 <!--
-Thank you very for continuing to develop and maintain your plugin.
+Thank you very much for continuing to develop and maintain your plugin.
 It will go through a review process to make sure all requirements are still met since the last release.
 -->

 #### Summary